Nathanhans/credit-risk-classification/report-template.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 It is more important for us to predict the 1s, i.e. bad loans, as that is the purpose of the model.

 Predicting good loans is less difficult as they are the majority of observations.
-The accuracy was also lower for the 'bad loan' prediction.
+The precision was also lower for the 'bad loan' prediction, at just 87%.
+Given the importance of predicting bad loans, 87% may not be sufficient for this analysis.

 If you do not recommend any of the models, please justify your reasoning.